Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [x] Personal under Local Computer
 - [ ] Client Authentication Computer

 #### Q31.
 You are preparing a Windows Server 2016 server image for deployment.
-You want to further customize your server by adding applications and device drivers, and to test your computer in Windows environment.
+You want to further customize your server by adding applications and device drivers and to test your computer in a Windows environment.
 What sysprep.exe parameters would you select when customizing your server image?

 ![Windows Server Q32](images/windows-server_Q32.jpg)